Totem-Studios/lls-vscode/README.md

   - Visibility modifiers.
   - Namespace structures.
   - Other language support - ex: "<c></c>".
 (Highlighting for the other languages is not implemented yet)
+  - Added snippets so that when you type for example `for` you could insert a for loop that you can edit to fit your scenario.
 - Optimized and restructured the project.
 - Solved the missing logo problem from Version 0.0.5.
 - Now compatible with VScode 1.69.0 and later versions (releases since June 2022).